liquity/dev/README.md

 Liquity redistributes the collateral and debt from under-collateralized loans.
 It distributes primarily to CLV holders who have added tokens to the Stability Pool.

 Any user may deposit CLV tokens to the Stability Pool.
 This allows them to earn “rewards” over time, from liquidated CDPs.
 Stability Pool depositors can expect a net gain from their deposited tokens, as they receive a share of the collateral surplus of liquidated CDPs.
+The Ether they receive will in most cases be greater than the value of the cancelled debt.

 Anyone may call the public `liquidateCDPs()` function, which will check for under-collateralized loans, and liquidate them.